Skip to Main Content

 Morning:

-We will start the day with a guided tour of Whitney Plantation.
+We will start the day with an expert-led field trip at Whitney Plantation.
 An active plantation from 1752 to 1975, the plantation museum contains many original historical structures, which are now a part of the National Register of Historic Places.
 The museum is dedicated to educating the public about the history of slavery in the U.S. and this site that produced indigo, sugar, and rice for over 200 years.
 Please note, Whitney Plantation is located about an hour away from New Orleans.

 Lunch: